 Before you make any changes to your dog’s current diet, it’s a good idea to have a chat with your veterinarian.
 While the Cavalier King Charles Spaniel doesn’t typically have any special diet recommendations as a breed, your veterinarian will be able to advise you on your dog’s specific dietary needs, if there are any.
 Having a professional opinion is the best way to ensure your dog’s nutritional needs are met.

 Cost plays a role in every purchase decision, so you need to find a dog food that fits your budget.
 Keep in mind that dog food will be a regular purchase for many years to come.
 Make sure not to skimp on quality for a low-cost option.
 There is a lot of low-priced food that is full of ingredients you’d rather avoid like unnecessary fillers and artificial dyes and preservatives to name a few.
 Low-quality food equals a low-quality diet, which could cost you significantly in health care costs over time.
 There are plenty of cost-friendly options that offer good quality, that’s where reading the label comes in.

 •You might also like: How to Crate Train a Cavalier King Charles Spaniel in 5 Easy Steps

 Now that you’ve had a glimpse of the top picks and know what the reviews have to say, hopefully, your decision-making will be much simpler.
 Let’s recap our favorites:

 Purina ONE Natural True Instinct is an affordable option that may not be of superior quality but does offer good quality for the price.

-Orijen Amazing Grains Original features pure animal protein as the first five ingredients, making it a top contender and our premium pick.
+Orijen Amazing Grains Original features pure animal protein as the first five ingredients, making it a top contender.